OpenSTEF/openstef/docs/source/user_guide/guides/probabilistic_forecasting.rst

 - Solar generation uncertainty is highly asymmetric (bounded at zero, skewed by cloud cover)
 - Wind power distributions are non-Gaussian due to the cubic relationship between wind speed and power
 - Load uncertainty varies by time of day and season

+Why Not Full Probability Distributions?
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+A natural question is why OpenSTEF outputs a discrete set of quantiles rather than a parametric distribution (e.g., a Gaussian with predicted mean and variance).
+The choice is deliberate, for three reasons:

+1. **Most production-grade gradient-boosting models do not output distributions natively.** XGBoost and LightGBM are tree ensembles; they produce point estimates.
+They can be adapted to predict at a configured set of quantile levels (via pinball loss or built-in quantile objectives), but they cannot emit a continuous density.
+Coercing them into a parametric distribution would require either an inappropriate normality assumption or a separate two-stage model that estimates mean and spread.
+2. **There is no standard distribution shape for energy load or generation.**
+   Solar generation is bounded at zero with a heavy tail on sunny days; wind power has a cubic relationship to wind speed; aggregated load looks roughly normal but mixes regimes.
+Picking a single parametric family would force a poor fit somewhere.
+Quantiles are non-parametric and adapt to whatever shape the data has.
+3. **Operational decisions are usually quantile-based anyway.** Reserve procurement, congestion bidding, and risk-of-imbalance calculations consume specific percentiles directly.
+A grid operator asks "what is the 95th percentile of expected load?", not "what is the variance of a fitted normal?".
+Quantiles cut out a lossy intermediate step.

+If you do need a continuous distribution downstream, you can always interpolate between the quantiles OpenSTEF returns (linear interpolation between adjacent quantiles, extrapolating beyond P5/P95 if needed).
+The reverse, recovering a non-parametric shape from a fitted distribution, is much harder.

 Configuring Quantile Forecasts
 ------------------------------